ensdomains/ens-contracts/contracts/wrapper/README.md

 **Start State**: Unwrapped
 **End State**: Emancipated | Locked

-Wraps a .eth second-level name.
-The wrapped name's expiration will always be equal to the name's expiration in the .eth registrar plus the grace period (90 days).
+Wraps a .arb second-level name.
+The wrapped name's expiration will always be equal to the name's expiration in the .arb registrar plus the grace period (90 days).

 If fuses are provided, they will be burned at the same time as wrapping, moving the name directly to Locked status.